bizz84/dart-null-safety-package-name-issue/README.md

 ```
 Dart SDK version: 2.10.0 (stable) (Mon Sep 28 09:21:23 2020 +0200) on "macos_x64"
 ```

+Reproduced both on macOS Mojave and Catalina, as well as Dart 2.10.0 and 2.10.1.

 I though this may have been an issue with my pub cache, so I tried `pub cache repair`, but to no avail.